The Slowtide Turkish Towel is a great, stylish beach towel. Photo: Rebecca Parsons

 Microfiber

 Microfiber towels are super lightweight, super absorbent, and they dry at lightning speed.
-Microfiber towel don’t remain moisture, which allows them to dry quickly, but they also resist odor.
+Microfiber towel don’t retain moisture, which allows them to dry quickly, and they also resist odor.
 Microfiber towels aren’t quite as comfy as plush, cotton towels, but they pack down incredibly small and dry quickly, making them a great travel option.

-The Slowtide turkish towel is stylish yet packable.
-Photo: Rebecca Parsons
+The Slowtide Turkish Towel is stylish yet packable.
+Photo: Rebecca Parsons//The Inertia

 What Makes a Good Beach Towel?